Parity Sheaves and Smith Theory: The Tate category

-\begin{proof}We will give an argument in the language of homotopy theory, but remark that there is a more elementary proof using stable module categories, see \cite{BIK}.
-As we have already mentioned, $\T_\infty-mod_c$ is equivalent to the homotopy category of a certain category of module spectra\footnote{The category of compact module spectra.} over a certain $\mathbb{E}_\infty$-ring spectrum $\T_\infty$ (see \cite{Tr}).
-The homotopy groups of $\T_\infty$ are equal to the Tate cohomology groups of the trivial $\zp[\vp]$-module, that is
+\begin{proof}We will give an argument in the language of homotopy theory, but remark that one can give a more elementary proof using stable module categories.
+As we have already mentioned, $\T_\infty\modc$ is equivalent to the homotopy category of a certain category of module spectra over a certain $\mathbb{E}_\infty$-ring spectrum $\T_\infty$ (see \cite{Tr}).
+The homotopy groups of $\T_\infty$ are equal to the Tate cohomology groups of the trivial $\bO[\vp]$-module, so that Lemma \ref{Lem: valued in Fp mod} implies